-AICTE is working on a proposal that will make it mandatory for graduating engineers to appear for an exit exam that will assess their employability skills.
-This will be implemented in both government and private engineering schools in India and the government will share the scores of the exam with prospective employers.
+AICTE is working on a proposal that will make it mandatory for graduating engineers to appear for an 'Exit Exam' that will assess their employability skills.
+This exam will be mandatory for students in their final year of B. Tech.
+Basis the Exit Exam score, the employability of the students will be determined because the government intends to share this information with their prospective employers.
+Given the nature of this exam, it will be implemented in both government and private engineering schools in India and the government will share the scores of the exam with prospective employers.

 - Skewed standards of India’s engineering education